 "Violet funny way before that.
 Funny in 1920 as I recall."
-"Yeah, well.
-But now-"

 "Joe, you want to rent Sweetness' room to bring another woman in here while I'm gone just cause Violet don't want no part of you.
 What kind a person you think I am?
 Okay there's no love lost between Violet and me, but I take her part, not yours, you old dog."